bihealth/bih-cluster/bih-cluster/docs/overview/job-scheduler.md

 ### `long`

 This partition is for long-running tasks.
-Only one node can be reserved for so long to discourage really long-running jobs and encourage users for splitting their jobs into smaller aprts.
+Only one node can be reserved for so long to discourage really long-running jobs and encourage users for splitting their jobs into smaller parts.

 * **maximum run time:** 28 days
 * **maximum cores:** 32 cores/slots (1 node)